w3c/wai-curricula/content/content-author/data-tables.md

 {% include excol.html type="middle" %}

 Table header cells and their scope identify the information provided in a row or column.
-Explain how specifying the table header cells is essential for some groups of people with disabilities to understand the table contents.
+Explain how specifying the table header cells and their scope is essential for some groups of people with disabilities to understand the table contents.

 #### Learning Outcomes for Topic